taboola/taboola-android-plus/README.md

 `TBNotificationManager.handleClickIntent()` will perform intent validation and execute `TBRecommendationItem#handleClick()` to trigger the recommendation click flow.  see [Taboola SDK documentation](https://github.com/taboola/taboola-android-api#19-intercepting-recommendation-clicks) for more details about setting a click callback, or intercepting clicks.

+Add the following code to your Activity that will handle clicks:
+(The idea is that after user will finish reading clicked item, he will be brought back to your activity)
 ```java
     @Override
     protected void onCreate(Bundle savedInstanceState) {